webpack/webpack.js.org/content/guides/shimming.md

 ## `script-loader`

 The [script-loader](/loaders/script-loader/) evaluates code in the global context, just like you would add the code into a `script` tag.
-In this mode, every normal library should work. require, module, etc. are undefined.
+In this mode, every normal library should work. `require`, `module`, etc. are undefined.

 W> The file is added as string to the bundle.
 It is not minimized by `webpack`, so use a minimized version.
 There is also no dev tool support for libraries added by this loader.